Fea-Sin/tr-comp/README.md

-## tr-menu
+## tr-comp

-Ui component for React using TypeScript
+A template UI component for React using TypeScript